avniproject/avni-website/src/pages/blog/2023-06-06-avni-release-3.39.0.md

 ### Removal of dependence on Amazon Web Services
 There were some components that were being used by Avni that made it work only on Amazon Web Services infrastructure.
 With this release, Avni provides options to plugin other open-source software replacements for these AWS specific components.
 Avni is now ready to be installed on any on-premise servers.

+### Switch to bundles on Play store
+We have switched to using bundles for distribution of the Android app on the play store.
+This reduces the size of the download required to install the app.

+### Other minor features
+Support standard report card to show "Due Checklist Items" on mobile dashboards.

+Support custom attributes in Attendance form element.

+Ability to not send a whatsapp message, but only schedule it.

 There have also been other minor bug fixes and UI/UX improvements.
 Please see the Component release notes linked at the end for more information.